lexasss/gazeNet/README.md

 #GazeNet
-Shares gaze data
+Sharing gaze data and avents over the net

-### Description
-Uses native html5 websockets and Node's 'ws' module in conjunction with EventEmitter to subscribe and publish messages